mramshaw/Alexa-Stuff/README.md

 Amazon account), and use the __Settings__ panel to change it.

 The choices are currently __Alexa__, __Amazon__, __Echo__ and __Computer__.

+#### So what's it good for?

+It's a little too early for me to say, but if you're single (Honey, I had a dream you were talking to some woman named Alexa ?!?!) it probably makes a good bedside radio/alarm clock.

 ## Bits and bobs of stuff for Alexa development